One Million Checkboxes: Reception

 In July 2024, Royalty estimated that 400,000 unique people had visited One Million Checkboxes.
 Writing for The Washington Post, Shira Ovide called the game "fantastic" and referred to it as "the most pointless website on the planet", comparing the simple pleasure it provided to that of popping bubble wrap.
-Writing for The New York Times, Callie Holtermann stated that the game had become a case study in internet behavior and represented a "microcosm of the joys and horrors of digital life".
+Writing for The New York Times, Callie Holtermann stated that the game had become a case study in Internet behavior and represented a "microcosm of the joys and horrors of digital life".

 Writers from TechRadar, USA Today, and India's The Telegraph agreed that the game was addictive.
 Although The Telegraphs Mathures Paul stated that playing the game was "pointless", he complimented the site's "beautiful retro feel" and noted that some players would appreciate competing against other humans rather than artificial intelligence or chatbots.
 Writing for TheGamer, Tessa Kaur noted that One Million Checkboxes had been compared to r/place, a recurring online social experiment hosted on Reddit.
 However, Kaur expressed concern about the encouraged use of bots and scripts, arguing that it "ruins the fun" and brought concerns of bot activity on human interaction.

-In December 2024, The Washington Post gave One Million Checkboxes an honorable mention in its list of the "5 actually good things" in technology of the year, stating that it highlighted how it "can be silly fun and bring out the best in us".
+In December 2024, The Washington Post gave One Million Checkboxes an honorable mention in its list of "5 actually good things" in technology that year, stating that the game "showed how technology can be silly fun and bring out the best in us".
 That same month, The New York Times included the game in "The Delight" section of its recap of brief viral moments in 2024.

+Legacy

+In 2025, Royalty released One Million Chessboards as a successor to One Million Checkboxes, featuring a 1,000×1,000 grid of chessboards.
+Moving a chess piece simultaneously moves it for every other player, there are no turns, and players can move between boards.
+Royalty estimated that in the 10 days after the game's launch, more than 150,000 players participated, making more than 15 million moves.